-- Students with SEND are encouraged to take part in all aspects of school life - Students with SEND are also encouraged, where appropriate, to be part of clubs and intervention to promote teamwork/building friendships e.g. lunch club - Students with SEND are encouraged to be part of training for staff and peers and help lead initiatives e.g. mental health week or Autism Awareness - Where students with SEND struggle with skills linked to healthy social and emotional development a range of interventions are offered (see 5.6) - Sixth Form students with SEND are encouraged to act as peer mentors to share their experiences - Pastoral support can be accesses through the Rio Hub - Students can be referred to support from the School Nurse via the pastoral, SEND or safeguarding team - Students can request 'talk sessions' with the emotional support team - Parents and students are signposted to the Action All-In Activity programme - Students are signposted to Beam and Kooth for mental health support
+- Students with SEND are encouraged to take part in all aspects of school life - Students with SEND are also encouraged, where appropriate, to be part of clubs and intervention to promote teamwork/building friendships e.g. break and lunch access to Tokyo. - Students with SEND are encouraged to be part of training for staff and peers and help lead initiatives e.g. mental health week or Autism Awareness - Where students with SEND struggle with skills linked to healthy social and emotional development a range of interventions are offered (see 5.6) - Sixth Form students with SEND are encouraged to act as peer mentors to share their experiences - Pastoral support can be accesses through the Rio Hub - Students can be referred to support from the School Nurse, Social prescriber and Mental Health Practitioners via the SEND or safeguarding team - Students are signposted to Kooth for mental health support